n-hutton/basys-2_7seg/README.md

 # basys-2_7seg
 Verilog code to interface with 7 segment display.
-Current code targets a basys2 board.
+Current code targets a basys2 board, although it could target any FPGA.